Sudharsan45/IBM-Employee-Attrition-and-HR-Analytics-Using-SQL/README.md

 ---

 #### **📂 Project Files**
-- `attrition_analysis.sql` – Contains all SQL queries used in the project.
+- `IBm Project.sql` – Contains all SQL queries used in the project.
 - `README.md` – This file explains the project details.

 ---